-Submit a proposal using the Request for Proposals form.
-To assist you with the form process, here is a PDF version of the form, showing all of the fields you will need to complete when filling out the Request for Proposal.
+You may submit a new course proposal using the Request for Proposals form.
+To assist you with the form process, please review the PDF preview of the form, showing all of the fields you will need to complete.

 Review of Proposals

 Proposals will be reviewed weekly by the OSU Extended Campus Intake team in consultation with program leaders and department chairs and must fit at least one of the following categories, in addition to meeting the requirements specified above:

 - Course adds significant value to the distance delivery of existing Ecampus degrees, minors, licensure, graduate certificates, and other credit programs (Ecampus degrees and programs).

 - Course will meet critical program needs; provide new options, additional minors, Bacc Core, WIC, etc.

 - Course is required by degrees, certificates, or minors delineated in the existing MOUs with each College.